About Us

 New Zealanders

-Southern Cross Healthcare is extremely proud to be an integral part of New Zealand’s wider healthcare system.
+Southern Cross Healthcare is proud to be an integral part of New Zealand’s wider healthcare system; providing services to insurance-funded, ACC, Health New Zealand | Te Whatu Ora, employer-funded and self-paying people.

 Find out more about our network >